Many small businesses prefer shared office space over individual offices when choosing new premises, for a number of reasons.

 Who do they know that could help you?
 What events would benefit you?

 As well as being part of a community, there’s a great scope to refer, collaborate with, and gain new business from members in your space.
 It isn’t necessarily the people you meet in your space, but their greater network of contacts.
 Build relationships and friendships, and the business will follow.

 The flexibility of job control

-A majority of coworking spaces are open 24/7, allowing workers flexibility you would struggle to find in a more traditional team office.
-Staff and entrepreneurs have the option to work outside the traditional 9-5, especially useful if they have other daytime commitments, as well as allowing people to run global businesses – your team is able to communicate anywhere in the world at any time of day.
+A majority of coworking spaces are open 24/7, allowing workers flexibility they can struggle to find in a more traditional office.
+Staff and entrepreneurs have the option to work outside the traditional 9-5, which is especially useful if they have other daytime commitments, as well as allowing people to run global businesses – your team is able to communicate anywhere in the world at any time of day.

 A creative and unique space

 There are many options available to suit your work style, whether you like to work in a quiet office, out on a flexible desk, or hide away in a pod for hours on end.
 Whatever style is most productive for you, there is a space to suit you.
 This is something that is great for larger teams, as you have a variety of personalities and styles of work, and a set of solutions under one roof.